laiamolinap25-lgtm/Final-Project---Laia-Molina/README.md

-# Final Project — Neurotransmitter Architecture and Alzheimer's Disease Biomarkers
+# Final Project: Neurotransmitter Architecture and Alzheimer's Disease Biomarkers

 This repository contains the code developed for my final degree project, focused on the spatial relationship between normative neurotransmitter receptor/transporter density maps and neuroimaging biomarkers associated with Alzheimer's disease.